Dr. Greg Kiker

 Kiker is especially interested in so-called "wicked problems."
 First identified in the late 1960s, wicked problems have many factors and high-stakes solutions, full of economic and political implications --- often with time limits.
-Many of them are now famous, such as global climate change and the American healthcare debate.
-Balancing human populations and natural ecosystems often creates wicked problems.
 Over the years, Kiker has developed the skills and analytical tools to tackle tough problems as the scale and complexity of his projects has steadily grown.

-The elephants of Kruger National Park may be one of Kiker's more colorful projects, but he has applied his expertise a lot closer to home.
-These projects have ranged from the effect of sea level rise on communities of endangered shore birds to multistate water issues.
-He has worked on one of the trickiest problems in the Southeastern US, the battle between Florida and Georgia over the management of the Apalachicola-Chatahoochee-Flint Rivers (ACF), which supplies water in northwestern Florida and is critical to the Florida oyster industry in Apalachicola Bay.
+He has worked on the battle between Florida and Georgia over the management of the Apalachicola-Chatahoochee-Flint Rivers (ACF), which supplies water in northwestern Florida and is critical to the Florida oyster industry in Apalachicola Bay.
 He has also worked on water management in southwest Florida that affects both the Everglades and Florida's extensive cattle industry.
 Kiker has worked with several other ABE faculty to develop management strategies for Tampa Bay Water, the authority that grew out of the Florida West Coast's own water wars.